Ice Cream Castle: Recording

 "The Bird" was recorded live by the band in early October 1983 at First Avenue in Minneapolis, after a studio recording was made earlier in 1983, but the live version was chosen for release instead.
 "Ice Cream Castles" and "My Drawers" were the final tracks recorded for the album in mid-January 1984.

 Other tracks recorded and considered for the album included "My Summertime Thang" (recorded in late March 1983, and later released on The Time's fourth album Pandemonium).
-"Cloreen Baconskin" was recorded during the same two-day session in late March 1983, with Morris Day on drums, but isn't believed to have been intended for the album.
+"Cloreen Baconskin" was recorded during the same two-day session in late March 1983, with Morris Day on drums and Prince on bass guitar, but isn't believed to have been intended for the album.
+The latter was later released as a part of the album Crystal Ball.

 Later tracks considered for the album include "Chocolate" (released on Pandemonium), "My Love Belongs to You" and "Velvet Kitty Cat" (released on the deluxe edition of Purple Rain), all recorded in mid-April 1983.